akulmotageri-coder/TheVG/Readme.md

 ---

-# 13. Role of AI
+# 13. Role of Local AI

-The AI is **not responsible for generating the underlying measurements**.
+The local AI assistant is **not responsible for generating the underlying measurements**.

 The architecture is: